EyalMaoz/Dijkstras_Self_Stabilization_Algorithms_Simulations/README.md

-# Dijkstra's self stabilization algorithms
+# Dijkstra's Self Stabilization Algorithms
 As part of a presentation for Distributed Computing Seminar, I made this simulation tool for Dijkstra's self stabilization 3rd algorithm that can be found here: http://www.cs.utexas.edu/~EWD/ewd04xx/EWD426.PDF

 The third algorithm is about the 3-state machines.

 My lecturer usually teaches only the first algorithm so I added the option for the first algorithm of Dijkstra as well so next he can demonstrate while teaching.